hyprnz/reppatt-ror/readme.md

 ## The Dev Container

 When using VS Code the dev container is automatically build.
-It's currently based on Ubuntu 18.04.
+It's currently based on `ruby:2.6.2`.

-when the dev container is built, it installs the following:
+When the dev container is built, it also installs the following:

-    * sudo
-    * curl
+    * sqlite3
     * yarn and dependencies
-    * Ruby 2.6.3
-    * Rails 6.0.0.rc1
+    * Rails 6.0.0

 ## Useful links